 Facts about wolverines have long been overshadowed by sensationalism and misinformation.
 The Wolverine Foundation was established in the interest of promoting facts through research funding and awareness for the wolverine’s benefit.

 An independent and informal group of wolverine researchers who collaborate on wolverine related scientific research projects.

 Concerns Multiple Mustelids

 The Otter Centre showcases the European otter, as well as several related species of marten in a natural environment.
 The centre is run by the Aktion Fischotterschutz (“Otter Conservation Project”), a state-recognised nature conservation organisation, and is a popular tourist and visitor destination on the southern edge of the Lüneburg Heath.

 The IUCN/SSC Small Carnivore Specialist Group (SCSG) consists of scientists, wildlife managers, and conservationists, who help promote the conservation of the world’s small carnivores through science-based research, management and education.

-A small educational program located in Sheridan, Wyoming, USA.
+A small educational program for the ferret and North American mink located in Wyoming, USA.